Risk compensation: Risk homeostasis

-Wilde noted that when Sweden changed from driving on the left to driving on the right in 1967, this was followed by a marked reduction in the traffic fatality rate for 18 months after which the trend returned to its previous values.
+Wilde noted that when Sweden changed from driving on the left to driving on the right in 1967, this was followed by a marked reduction in the traffic fatality rate for 18 months, after which the trend returned to its previous values.
 He suggested that drivers had responded to increased perceived danger by taking more care, only to revert to previous habits as they became accustomed to the new regime.
 A similar pattern was seen following Iceland's switch from left- to right-hand driving.

-In a Munich study, part of a fleet of taxicabs were equipped with anti-lock brakes (ABS), while the remainder had conventional brake systems.
+In a Munich study, part of a fleet of taxicabs was equipped with anti-lock brakes (ABS), while the remainder had conventional brake systems.
 In other respects, the two types of cars were identical.
 The crash rates, studied over three years, were a little higher for the cabs with ABS, Wilde concluded that drivers of ABS-equipped cabs took more risks, assuming that ABS would take care of them; non-ABS drivers were said to drive more carefully since they could not rely on ABS in a dangerous situation.

 The idea of risk homeostasis is disputed.
 One author claimed that it received "little support", another suggested that it "commands about as much credence as the flat earth hypothesis", a third noted that the proposal did create considerable media attention: "What set the debate alight, rather like petrol on flames, was the proposition in 1982 that road users did not just adapt to perceptions of changing risk through compensatory behaviors, but that the process was a homeostatic one, producing overall equilibrium in safety-related outcomes".
 Others claimed that road fatality statistics, which have fallen considerably since the introduction of safety measures, do not support the theory.

 Preventive measures

-To create preventive measures in order to make a certain activity safer, risk compensation and risk compensation behavior has to be mapped in order to evaluate whether the measures are effective.
-When measures create risk compensation this might nullify the made measures.
-Then the measures might not lead to less injuries or in worse cases enhance injuries.
+To create preventive measures in order to make a certain activity safer, risk compensation and risk compensation behavior have to be mapped in order to evaluate whether the measures are effective.
+When measures create risk compensation, this might nullify the measures.
+Then the measures might not lead to fewer injuries or, in worst cases, enhance injuries.